indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 You can search for a user by surname, first name, email address or organisation.
-If you are not sure of the full details you can enter the first few letters and you will be shown all the users that match your search.
+If you are not sure of the full details you can enter only one of the options or the first few letters and you will be shown all the users that match your search.
 The Search filter is found by clicking on *Users and Groups* > *Manage Users*.

 --------------